Grain AI Review —

 team awareness.

-Onboarding with Grain immediately introduces shared conversational infrastructure rather than a personal productivity setup.
+Onboarding with Grain AI immediately introduces shared conversational infrastructure rather than a personal productivity setup.
 The moment your calendar connects, the platform begins organising calls into searchable workspaces, shared folders, collaborative libraries, and tagged conversation systems that multiple team members can access and build on simultaneously.

 The first major realisation is that information silos start disappearing quickly.
-Instead of forwarding meeting notes manually, rewriting customer feedback into Confluence docs, or scheduling follow-up calls to relay what a customer said, teams can interact directly with the original customer conversation inside their existing workflows — Slack discussions, Notion docs, Productboard, and CRM systems.
+Instead of forwarding meeting notes manually, rewriting customer feedback into Confluence docs, or scheduling follow-up calls to relay what a customer said, teams can interact directly with the original customer conversation inside their existing workflows: Slack discussions, Notion docs, Productboard, and CRM systems.

-During meetings, the live collaboration layer allows teams to tag moments, add comments, highlight customer reactions, and create clips instantly — without interrupting the conversation flow.
-When the call ends, Grain does not deliver a static text summary.
+During meetings, the live collaboration layer allows teams to tag moments, add comments, highlight customer reactions, and create clips instantly, without interrupting the conversation flow.
+When the call ends, Grain AI does not deliver a static text summary.
 It creates an interactive knowledge object: clickable citations linked to the source video, searchable transcripts, timestamp-linked summaries, shareable clips, and collaborative tagging that the entire team can build on.

 The shift is from meeting documentation to meeting intelligence.
 Documentation records what happened.
 Intelligence makes what happened actionable across every team who needed to know.